pmean/build-website/text/05/InformationTheoryA.md

 am familiar with) do not incorporate the present or absent information in the analysis.

-It\'s not quite the same thing, but an article in BMC Bioinformatics talks about using B-spline functions for estimating mutual information.
+It's not quite the same thing, but an article in BMC Bioinformatics talks about using B-spline functions for estimating mutual information.
 This approach adjusts for the errors associated with binning by allowing a signal to be split into several adjacent bins.